TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/TopBar/Index.rst

 The top bar features a set of menus that allow you to quickly carry out common administrative tasks.

-The top bar also contains specific information about your environment including the name of your installation and also the version of TYPO3 it is currently running.
+The top bar also contains specific information about your instance of TYPO3 including the name of your site and also the version of TYPO3 it is currently running.

 .. figure:: ../../Images/BackendTopBar.png
    :alt: The top bar with the flush cache menu open